konmue/american_options/presentation/presentation.md

 # Choice of Basis Functions

-Regression Features for multi-asset Bermudan options: not restricted to basis functions.
+Regression Features for multi-asset Bermudan options:
  * Longstaff-Schwartz $(2001)$, $d=5$ asets:
     * First $5$ Hermite polynomials in the value of the most expensive asset
     * Value and square of the other $4$ assets